David Jessel: Criminal Cases Review Commission

 From 2000 to 2010, Jessel was a commissioner of the Criminal Cases Review Commission, an independent public body set up to investigate possible miscarriages of justice in England, Wales and Northern Ireland.

 The Commission assesses whether convictions or sentences should be referred to a court of appeal.
 Jessel had been a prominent supporter and advocate of such an independent public body for many years prior to its creation.

 On his retirement as senior commissioner, The Times described Jessel as "a tireless champion of the wrongfully convicted".

 Other broadcasting and public positions

 Since 2004, Jessel has been a regular anchor on BBC World News, as well as a guest presenter on the channel's flagship interview programme HARDtalk.

 He has served on the Advertising Standards Authority's advisory council, and is a member of the Code Compliance Tribunal of PhonePay+ regulating telephone premium-rate services.

 He currently sits on the Complaints Board of the independent press regulator IPSO.

-Personal life

-Jessel is married and lives in Oxfordshire.
-He has a son and daughter, and two children from his first marriage.